• Free & Fast Delivery

 Class 1 Wheelchairs

 Class 1 wheelchairs are any wheelchair without an electric motor.
-The simplest, classic wheelchairs that are operated completely manually.
+The simplest, classic wheelchairs which are operated completely manually.

-Class 2 wheelchairs are electric wheelchairs that are only permitted for pavement use with a 4mph maximum speed.
-They are not permitted for use on roads, but can be used to cross roads at zebra crossings and such.
+Class 2 mobility scooters are only permitted for pavement use, with a maximum speed of 4 mph.
+You cannot use them on roads, but you can use them on zebra crossings and such.

-Although mechanically propelled, class 2 power scooters are more often lightweight and compact, as to fit into a vehicle with ease and be used both indoors and outdoors.
+Although mechanically propelled, class 2 power scooters are often lightweight and compact, and can fit into a vehicle with ease when travelling.

 • Headlights and indicators